symbol/symbol-docs/source/concepts/transaction.rst

 Signing a transaction
 *********************

-Accounts must sign transactions before announcing them to the network.
-Signing a transaction expresses the account's agreement to change the network state as defined.
+Accounts must sign transactions before announcing them to the network. `Signing a transaction <https://github.com/nemtech/nem2-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L40>`_ expresses the account's agreement to change the network state as defined.

 For example, a transfer transaction describes who is the recipient and the quantity of mosaics to transfer.
 In this case, signing the transaction means to accept moving those mosaics from one account to the other.

 The account generates the signature `signing the first 100 bytes of the defined transaction <https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L64>`_ with its private key.
 Then, the signature is appended to the transaction's body, resulting in a signed transaction.

-The hash of the transaction is generated once `the sha3-256 algorithm <https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L76>`_ is applied to the serialized transaction.
+The hash of the transaction is generated once `the Sha3-256 algorithm <https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L76>`_ is applied to the serialized transaction.

 .. _transaction-validation: